funkhaus/fh-overlap/README.md

 That's it!
 The `overlapping` class will be added to both `.first-thing-to-check` and `.second-thing-to-check` whenever they overlap each other, and removed when they don't.

 ### Options
-You can also pass an object with the following options:
+You can also pass an object with the following options (defaults specified)

 ```js
 new OverlapWatch({